Khmer Rouge insurgency: Peace process

 Meeting from June 24 to 26, 1991 in Pattaya, Thailand, the four Cambodian parties finally signed an unconditional ceasefire agreement.
 On October 23, the Paris Accords on Cambodia were signed: the Sihanoukist National Army and the Khmer People's National Liberation Front consequently ceased armed struggle.
 The agreements place Cambodia under the tutelage of the United Nations, through the United Nations Transitional Authority in Cambodia (UNTAC) which, with 17,000 soldiers and 8,000 civilians, has the mission of disarming the belligerents, supervising the two opposing administrations, preparing the country for elections and guarantee the return of around 350,000 refugees to the country.
-On July 17, Norodom Sihanouk assumed the presidency of the Supreme National Council, which must represented Cambodia on the international stage.
+On July 17, Norodom Sihanouk assumed the presidency of the Supreme National Council, which must represent Cambodia on the international stage.
 Inside the country, the State of Cambodia and the guerrilla factions continued to, under the aegis of the United Nations, administer their respective territories: nine-tenths of the country, therefore, remained under the control of the Hun Sen government.
 The Khmer Rouge agreed to the agreement under joint pressure from China, which wanted to improve its international image and put an end to its conflict with the USSR.
 Thailand too, was in a hurry to normalize its relations with other states in the region.

 The peace resulting from the agreements was fragile.
 In November 1991, Khieu Samphan and Son Sen arrived in Phnom Penh but were intimidated by an angry crowd led by Hun Sen. The Khmer Rouge delegation then left the Cambodian capital.
 Son Sen was subsequently expelled from the Khmer Rouge Central Committee, with a ban on contact with UNTAC members.
 The Khmer Rouge continued to receive diplomatic support from China, as well as discreet military aid.
-This was in part dew to China no longer needing to spare its relations with the disappeared USSR and instead to continue to limit Vietnam's influence in the region.
+This was in part due to China no longer needing to spare its relations with the disappeared USSR and instead to continue to limit Vietnam's influence in the region.

 Having not given up on regaining power, the Khmer Rouge didn't allow the United Nations peacekeeping forces to enter the areas they control; in addition, it continued to harass the armed forces.
 In 1992, they announced that they would not respect the Paris Agreement and decided to boycott the 1993 elections, preventing its enemies in the State of Cambodia the legitimacy of universal suffrage.
 Khmer Rouge Radio issued calls for assassinations against Vietnamese migrant workers, and in April 1993, on the eve of elections, around 100 Vietnamese residents of Cambodia were killed.
 Against all expectations, the legislative elections were held from 24 to 28 May 1993 calmly and enjoyed massive participation, despite intimidation maneuvers by the Khmer Rouge.